Last updated: March 24, 2023

-At its height in the 16th century, the Ottoman Empire reached as far as Egypt, Libya and Algeria in North Africa, and Greece, Hungary and Ukraine in Europe.
+At its height in the 16th century, the Ottoman Empire reached as far as Egypt, Libya, and Algeria in North Africa, and Greece, Hungary, and Ukraine in Eastern Europe.

-As such, some of the world’s oldest functioning hammans can be found not only in Turkey but also in countries close by such as Egypt, Syria and Greece.
+As such, some of the world’s oldest functioning hammams can be found not only in Turkey but also in countries close by, such as Egypt, Syria, and Greece.

 While mosques typically have areas where people can wash themselves, authentic Turkish hammams are public places where one can perform cleansing before going to prayer.